Adam-1776/Air_Quality_Scraping/README.md

 Deployed live at https://air-scraper.herokuapp.com/gurugram

 Hosted using a Django backend on Heroku.
-Webscraping done Beautiful Soup. <br>
+Webscraping done using Beautiful Soup. <br>

-The core web-scraping logic can be found in _main.py_, which can be run offline from a terminal
+The core web scraping logic can be found in _main.py_, which can also be run independently from a terminal